Muhammad-Abdullah-SE/Flappy-Bird-Game/README.md

-# 🐦 Flappy Bird Clone
+# 🐦 Flappy Bird Game

 A classic Flappy Bird clone built with Python and Pygame!
 Flap your wings to navigate through pipes, avoid crashing, and beat your high score.